-The Auburn University Social Work Program mission is to make a positive impact on the social problems within the State of Alabama by training generalist social work personnel who are capable of addressing the problems unique to Alabama’s poor, advocating on behalf of the disenfranchised, including children and families at risk, and dealing with diverse populations, by establishing and maintaining community partnerships, and by developing and implementing research techniques and evaluative strategies designed to address these problems in a collaborative manner.
+The Auburn University Social Work Program mission is to make a positive impact on the social problems within the State of Alabama by educating and training generalist social work personnel who are capable of addressing the problems unique to Alabama’s poor, advocating on behalf of the disenfranchised, including children and families at risk, and dealing with diverse populations.
+We do so by establishing and maintaining community partnerships, as well as developing and implementing research techniques and evaluative strategies designed to address these problems in a collaborative manner.

 The goals of Auburn University’s Social Work Program reflect the university’s strong commitment to teaching, research and outreach.
 The goals that serve as an organizing framework are the following:

 Program Goal #1: To provide a generalist practice curriculum that prepares beginning generalist social workers to engage in critical thinking in order to work effectively at all system levels, using social work values and ethics.

 Program Goal #2: To provide a learning environment and curriculum that promotes an ability to understand and practice with diverse populations and that focuses on the roots, dynamics and consequences of social and economic injustice and equips students with the skills to promote social change directed toward remedying injustice and oppression faced by populations at risk on individual and collective levels.

 Program Goal #3: To promote research on social welfare issues, and practice based on social work research findings.